go-mix/mix/README.md

 ### Usage

-There's a demo implementation of **ontomix** included in the `demo/` folder in this repository.
+There's a demo implementation of **mix** included in the `demo/` folder in this repository.
 Run it using the defaults:

     go run 808.go